-Click here if you want information on Dr. Wagner's signature food program.
+Click here for information on Dr. Wagner’s programs.

 BayCare Clinic offers a unique option for patients looking for a different kind of patient care.
 Integrative Lifestyle Medicine is a patient care philosophy designed to treat the whole person – mind, body and spirit – not just your disease or illness.

 To best understand the concept of Integrative Lifestyle Medicine, see it as taking one step beyond conventional Western medicine.
 In addition to normal patient care, Integrative Lifestyle Medicine explores treatment recommendations that go above and beyond standard care.
 That means modalities such as these may be included in your treatment plan: